 It is also worth mentioning that each area may have different rules for recycling cardboard, so we advise you to check with your local recycling centre and ask exactly what is allowed.

-The good news is that if you have to dispose of a lot of packaging materials for your business, you can actually also make a profit on it, especially for baled cardboard!
+The good news is that if you have to dispose of a lot of packaging materials for your company, you can actually also make a profit from this sustainable business practice, especially for baled cardboard!

 What types of cardboard can you bale?

 Now you may be asking yourself: exactly, what type of cardboard can be baled?